Can music headphones be used at work?

 Noise reduction levels claimed by music headphone manufacturers can seem quite good, for example this is the data for Apple Air Pods Pro 2 and with active noise cancellation they are claiming to reduce noise levels by 25 to 30 dB, which is significant.

-I have some of these and some Sony XM5 over-ear ones and both do make a significant difference to background noise levels, but that is not certified under EN352.
+I have some of these and some Sony XM5 over-ear ones and both do make a significant difference to background noise levels, but that is not certified under EN 352.

 One problem is that often with active noise cancelling, the noise cancelling is not entirely consistent depending on the external noise, so you may not always be getting the noise reduction expected.
-This kind of very-simplified data can be a little misleading.
+This kind of very-simplified data can be misleading.

 There is one more wee issue here to be aware of, and this will have non-noise people shaking their heads a bit, but the standards for noise safety are different around the world.